 Studies show that the first result on a search engine result page (SERP) gets 33% of researchers clicks.
 Number 2 gets 17%, number 3 gets 11% and everybody else below grapples for clicks in the single digits.

-This is important to us as bloggers because while Pinterest can be our number one source of traffic, search engines send us a tremendous amount more if we are able to land in the top 3 for a search term with a good amount of monthly volume.
+This is important to us as bloggers because while Pinterest can be our number one source of traffic, search engines send us a tremendous amount more targeted traffic if we are able to land in the top 3 for a popular search

-Meaning, we want to rank high on the SERP for a search term that gets thousands of searches every month.
+When we optimize for search engines, we want to rank high on the SERP for a search term that gets thousands of searches every month.
+Imagine if you’re able to accomplish this for a great number of your posts!

-In a previous article, I showed how to use Google keyword planner to find keywords with good volume to use when creating your content.
-In still another article, I broke down a paid tool I use to take my keyword research to the next level.
+In a previous article, I showed how to use Google keyword planner to find keywords to use when creating your content.
+In still another article, I broke down a better tool I use to take my keyword research to the next level.

 In this post I give you the whole picture, highlighting all the basic steps necessary to give you a chance to rank high on Google.

-The very first step to make your article SEO friendly is to identify your keyword.
-You’ll want to find a keyword that brings in a relatively good amount of search volume and has fairly low competition.
+The very first step to making your blog post SEO friendly is to identify your keyword.
+You’ll want to find a keyword that has a relatively good amount of search volume each month and has fairly low competition.

-To identify this, you can install the Keywords Everywhere browser extension.
+To identify this, you can install this free browser extension.
 It’s free and works in Chrome and Firefox.
 When you plug a keyword into Google, you’ll be able to see the monthly volume for that keyword and an estimation of the competition or difficulty of ranking high for that keyword.

 It’s important to note here that we will be trying to rank for more than one keyword per post.
 Gone are the days when you had to pick one keyword and stuff it all over your page.
 Now, the opportunity is available to rank for a handful of related keywords, adding up to good traffic on every single post.